Guy R. Brewer Boulevard buses: Current bus service

 The Q111 is classified as a rush route, making limited stops south along Brewer Boulevard and local stops east along 147th Avenue.
 It terminates at Francis Lewis Boulevard in Rosedale, Queens near the border with South Valley Stream in Nassau County.
-Select weekday runs of the Q111 continue past Rosedale into Nassau County, turning south and west via Peninsula Boulevard and ending at Rockaway Turnpike in Cedarhurst.
+One weekday trip in each direction continues past Rosedale into Nassau County, turning south and west via Peninsula Boulevard and ending at Rockaway Turnpike in Cedarhurst.
+This trip departs Jamaica at 7:30am and departs Cedarhurst at 4:14pm.
 The Q111 route along 147th Avenue and in Nassau County mirrors the original planned routing of the trolley line, which was never constructed.

 The Q115 makes local stops south along Brewer Boulevard, terminating at Farmers Boulevard in Springfield Gardens.
+When school is in session, two trips to Jamaica originate at 132nd Avenue where Redwood Middle School is located.
+Both depart at 2:30pm and make the same local stops as regular service.

 Many roads along the routes have been renamed.
 New York Avenue would later become New York Boulevard, and was renamed Guy R. Brewer Boulevard in 1982 after local politician Guy Brewer.
 Rockaway Road and the Jamaica and Rockaway Turnpike are now called Rockaway Boulevard (in Queens) and the Rockaway Turnpike (in Nassau), respectively.